UbiquityDotNET/Llvm.NET/docfx/templates/Ubiquity/readme.md

 * Added Collapse region for Inheritance chain (Initially collapsed)
 * Added Collapse region for Derived classes list (Initially collapsed)
 * Added Collapse region for Implemented interfaces (Initially collapsed)
-* Added llvm language and EBNF from highlightjs.org as those languages are not part of the docfx.vendor.js by default
+* Added llvm IR, and EBNF from highlightjs.org as those languages are not part of the docfx.vendor.js by default
+* Added custom ANTLR grammer syntax highlighting as that is not part of standard grammars for highlight js